PaiSuryaDarshan/LearningOnTheJob/how_to_comment_your_code.md

     #Using 'quick sort' for performance gains

 4.  ***Tagging comments***
     It marks bugs / broken code, for review later.
+Theses comments must be deleted after the issue is resolved.
     Common examples include,
     #BUG: Cause crash when run with XYZ
     #FIXME: Not very efficient code.
 Revisit and improve